come880412/Deception_detection/README.md

 325 videos including 162 deceptive videos and 163 truth videos
 ### MSPL-YTD dataset:
 145 videos including 62 deceptive videos and 83 truth videos

+- Note: If you would like access to the above datasets, please contact the authors who provided the dataset, respectively.
 ## GUI demo
 ![image](https://github.com/come880412/Deception_detection/blob/main/img/Demo.png)
 ## Inference